yuri-schmaltz/Wan2GP/README.md

 ### Loras support

--- Ready to be used but theorical as no lora for Wan have been released as today.
+-- Ready to be used but theoretical as no lora for Wan have been released as of today. ---

 Every lora stored in the subfoler 'loras' will be automatically loaded.
 You will be then able to activate / desactive any of them when running the application.